 Kawase Hasui: The Seasons Boxed Notecards

-One of the most prolific artists of the shin hanga (new prints) movement, Kawase Hasui (Japanese, 1883–1957) produced over six hundred woodblock prints during his forty-year career.
+One of the most prolific artists of the shin hanga (new prints) movement, Kawase Hasui produced over 600 woodblock prints during his 40-year career.
 In 1956, he was awarded the prestigious title of Living National Treasure by the Japanese government.

 Mt.
 Fuji after Snow, Oshino, 1952